 Public: Once a module is paired with MQTT, it will automatically upload(publish) all of its log channels to the MQTT broker every minute with every change.
 For example, a LoWi3 has up to 16 log channels, MEMo3 has up to 64 log channels, THEo has one log channel,… all of which are recharged at every minute.

-Check the P1 FAST PUBLISH and to publish channel CH0 every 5 seconds, check BU CONFIG to back up your configuration every SAVE.
+Check the P1 FAST PUBLISH to publish channel CH0 every 5 seconds, check BU CONFIG to back up your configuration every SAVE.
 The configuration recall can be done by clicking on the Saturn icon and entering password “adminLOWI”.

 Read MQTT log channels( Subscribe):